microsoft/BotFramework-Composer/docs/concept-memory-draft.md

 ## Set properties using memory actions

 Bot Framework provides a set of memory manipulation actions to create and modify properties in memory.
-Properties can be created on the fly in the Composer editor - the bot runtime will automatically manage the underlying data for you in the background.
+Properties can be created on the fly in the editor - the runtime will automatically manage the underlying data for you in the background.

 ![Memory manipulation menu](./existingdocs/Assets/memory-manipulation-menu.png)